agarrharr/ozPop.github.io/_posts/2016-08-04-cozy-with-pry.md

 ![Main context example](http://i.imgur.com/wYpsHZM.png)

-The fun begins when we start Pry in locations where it has access to various other contexts such as: our own classes and objects or objects that we bring into out projects via various gems.
+The fun begins when we start Pry in locations where it has access to various other contexts such as: our own classes or objects that we bring into our projects via various gems.
 In addition to starting Pry in specific locations that give access to those contexts, we can bring contexts into our Pry session.

 We can load class contexts into Pry using `require_relative`.